C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 * Why should we rethink the trustworthiness of maps?
 * What does it take to remove the “counter” in counter-cartography?
-* Are the maps in assignments A1 and A2 examples of cartography that need to be reassessed? <!--we need to mention specific maps here but I am lost with A1 and A2, see with Eliane> <Comment Eliane: We could rephrase and ask: Are the maps which you analyzed in *1.a Interrogating the (digital) map archive* examples of cartography that needs to be reassessed?>
+* Are the maps which you analyzed in *1.a Interrogating the (digital) map archive* examples of cartography that needs to be reassessed?

 ### 5.b Mapping lived experiences, past and present
 Explore the archived version of the website [Remapping Zurich](https://web.archive.org/web/20250124071233/https://remappingzurich.ch/).